Selection of Filters for Photonic Crystal Spectrometer Using Domain-Aware Evolutionary Algorithms: Employing New Distances to Navigate in the Domain of OFS

 The number of $\textsc{LAP}$ function evaluations is restricted since it might be a computationally expensive procedure, especially for bigger values of $M$.
 In contrast to $\textsc{LAP}$, which returns only one real value, we use notation $\textsc{LAP}^*(\dL, \bm{x}, \bm{y})$ to emphasize that it returns two objects: 1) the permutation $\pi^*$ on which the minimum of $\sum_{i=1}^M{\dL(x_i, y_{\pi^*(i)})}$ is reached, and 2) the inherent smallest value, achievable through the permutation $\pi^*.$ Notably, the second number of $\textsc{LAP}^*$ equals to the one returned by $\textsc{LAP}.$

-The general scheme of Algorithm \ref{alg:inv-lap} is the same as in $(1 + \lambda)$ EA.
-It treats $|\textsc{LAP}(\dL, \bm{x}, \bm{y}) - s|$ as the minimized objective function in the search space $\mathbb{L}^M$ and iteratively produces $\lambda$ candidate solutions by making variations of best-so-far solution.
+The general scheme of Algorithm~\ref{alg:inv-lap} is the same as in $(1 + \lambda)$ EA.
+It treats $|\textsc{LAP}(\dL, \bm{x}, \bm{y}) - s|$ as the minimized objective function in the search space $\mathbb{L}^M$ and iteratively produces $\lambda$ candidate solutions by making variations of the best-so-far solution.
 However, this algorithm takes advantage of the permutation $\pi$ available through $\textsc{LAP}^*$.
-The maintained bijection $\pi^{(i)}$ represents the assignment of components in the initial solution $\bm{x}^{(0)}$ and the current best-so-far $\BF{x}^{(i)}.$ In the variation phase Algorithm \ref{alg:inv-lap} in line \ref{alg:inv-lap:k} selects a component with number $\rm{k}$ in $\bm{x}^{(0)}$.
-The filter $x^{(0)}_{\rm{k}}$ at position $\rm{k}$ corresponds to some component in the $\BF{x}^{(i)}$ through the permutation $\pi^{(i)}$ as shown in Figure \ref{fig:permutation}.
+The maintained bijection $\pi^{(i)}$ represents the assignment of components in the initial solution $\bm{x}^{(0)}$ and the current best-so-far $\BF{x}^{(i)}.$ In the variation phase Algorithm~\ref{alg:inv-lap} in line~\ref{alg:inv-lap:k} selects a component with number $\rm{k}$ in $\bm{x}^{(0)}$.